-Project portfolio optimization (PPO) is the combined implementation of a set of technologies (namely, project management software) and methodologies to aid an organization in understanding its project budgets, and portfolio prioritization, and assist executives in determining which projects should be green-lit and which should be scrapped.
+Project portfolio optimization (PPO) is the combined implementation of a set of technologies (namely, online project management software) and methodologies to aid an organization in understanding its project budgets, and portfolio prioritization, and assist executives in determining which projects should be green-lit and which should be scrapped.

 If you are a large-scale organization, you are likely working on multiple projects at once, and projects can range from simply designing a new company logo to product development or modifying a product to meet shifts in customer preferences.